Margaret Jeffery

 Margaret Kathleen Jeffery (23 January 1920 – 12 September 2004) was an English freestyle swimmer of the 1930s, who represented Great Britain in the Olympics and competed for England in the British Empire Games.

+Biography

 At the 1936 Summer Olympics in Berlin, she was a member of the British women's that came sixth in the 4×100-metre freestyle relay.
 In the 400-metre freestyle she was eliminated in the semi-finals.

-At the 1938 Empire Games in Sydney, Australia, she won the silver medal in the 440-yard freestyle contest.
+At the 1938 Empire Games in Sydney, Australia, she won the silver medal in the 440 yd freestyle contest.